 When compared to hospital birth, there are no additional complications for the birthing parent and there were no differences found in the health of babies born.
 A study in 2012 (with 16,924 births) and another review of multiple studies published in 2019 (with over 500,000 births that were intended to occur at home with a skilled medical professional), found that home births were just as safe as births planned for the hospital.
 Not only that, but with home birth there are less medical interventions including surgical birth, episiotomies, epidurals, and other pain medications.
 Also, birthing people often feel more comfortable in their own environment or in the family-type of environment of a birthing center.

-Here’s the deal, you don’t have to put on a brave face to have a home birth because, with the right birth team, it’s a very safe option.
+You don’t have to put on a brave face to have a home birth because, with the right birth team, it’s a very safe option.
 And during this unpredictable time in healthcare — it may be a safer and healthier route because your home or a birth center isn’t where sick people are entering or being treated.
-And the safety is well backed up by research.
+And the safety of home birth is well backed up by research.
 But only if you're ready.
 If the idea of giving birth at home strikes fear in your heart, it's probably not the safest place for you to give birth.
 Feeling safe is important to the birth process.

 Emme Corbeil, a Certified Professional Midwife that serves the Minneapolis and St. Paul areas, spoke with us concerning birth during the Covid-19 pandemic.
 She stated;